markbirss/Tab5-as-USB-keyboard/README.md

 - Your terminal will output `[WATCHDOG ALERT] Bus failure detected.`
 - Simply slide the physical wire back into place.
 The automated recovery block resets the line registers, changes the keyboard light back to **solid Blue**, and lets you resume typing instantly without a manual board restart.

+## 🤝 Contributing

+Contributions to improve performance, add multi-key rollover maps, or add native hardware async callbacks are welcome!
+Feel free to open an issue or submit a pull request.

 ## 📄 License
 This project is open-source and licensed under the MIT License.